What is a Curriculum Vitae (CV)?

 Parallelism is when you keep the structure of your phrases consistent.
 For example, you would say "supervised, held, and planned," but you would not say "supervised, held, constructing" because the phrase is not parallel.
 Be sure to put your work information in chronological order.

 As with the other section, be sure to remember gapping and parallelism.
 Once again, explain exactly what you did.
-If you attended conferences, name the conference's full title, where it was at, and the paper you presented there.
+If you attended a conference, name the conference's full title, where it was held, and the paper you presented there.

 Projects you've done to better your current workplace, academic institution, or community are worth noting on your CV, especially if that experience has taught you skills that are directly applicable to the job or if you've served in that capacity for a long time (which shows dedication and consistency).

 Specify your role and accomplishments within these groups, listing them in chronological order.
 If you have a lot of achievements in one area, you may want to separate that area from the others to indicate that it's special or more important to you.
 If you're widely accomplished in a lot of areas, you may not have space for every single thing; choose the experiences and roles that are the most relevant to the job for which you're applying and that you've held the longest.
-For languages, be sure to note your level of expertise.
+For languages, be sure to note your level of expertise (native speaker, intermediate, etc.).

 By this point, hopefully you sound pretty great to the hiring manager.
 If that's the case, they're going to be looking for people who can confirm all the wonderful things your CV tells them.
 The reference page makes it easy for the hiring manager to reach out to your professional contacts and verify that you are, indeed, an amazing candidate.